Here’s a horror story for you: Financial advisers are spending nearly five hours a week on “unnecessary” tasks.

 - 2 hours and 35 minutes filling out paper forms by pen or pencil

 - 2 hours and 23 minutes physically filing paperwork

 It’s clear to me that financial advisers are overwhelmed with paper and facing a daily fight against increasingly onerous admin tasks.
 This ends up leaving them with less and less time to do what they love doing – sitting down with their clients.

 We also asked our survey respondents to say how much time they spent manually on tasks that can be automated using technology.
 They said they spent, on average:

-- 4 hours and 34 minutes fact-finding
+- 4 hours and 34 minutes on regular review service

 - 4 hours and 16 minutes preparing suitability letters